pmahnke/mahnke-cocktails/recipe_processed/la_louisiane.md

 eras: [new_orleans]
 permalink: "/recipe/la_louisiane/"
 stars: 4.5
-base_spirits: ['Rye', 'Sweet Vermouth', 'Bénédictine', 'Absinthe']
+base_spirits: ['Absinthe', 'Bénédictine', 'Rye', 'Sweet Vermouth']
 youtube: "9XLtsOKT6oY"
 description: "A classic New Orleans cocktail, this is a rich and complex variation on the Sazerac featuring rye, Bénédictine, and absinthe."
 excerpt: |